 The Preliminary Hearing

 So, what is the point of a preliminary hearing?
-In a preliminary hearing, your attorney will have the opportunity to meet with the prosecution to discuss your case, to find out the likelihood of any plea deals being offered, and it is the first chance for your attorney to cross examine the police officer and potentially other witnesses against you.
+In a preliminary hearing, your attorney will have the opportunity to meet with the prosecution to discuss your case.
+Your attorney will know how to explore whether the Commonwealth will be willing to accept a plea deal that is good for you.
+The negotiations that happen here are very important and often dictate the outcome of the case.
+If you mess up the negotiations here, the case can get much harder, and your best deals often come off the table after this hearing.
+This is the first chance for your attorney to cross examine the police officer and potentially other witnesses against you.

 The preliminary hearing is extremely important.
 In some cases, it is an opportunity to have all the charges completely dismissed.
-In other cases, it is a crucial opportunity to get evidence on the record that will lead to suppression of evidence when the case goes to the Court of Common Pleas.
-In other instances, it is best to waive the preliminary hearing, that is to forgo it, in order to secure a more favorable deal from the prosecution.
-In all these instances it is vital to be represented by a criminal defense attorney at the preliminary hearing.
+At other times, it is a crucial opportunity to get evidence on the record that will lead to suppression of evidence when the case goes to the Court of Common Pleas.
+In other instances, it is best to waive the preliminary hearing—that is, to agree not to have the hearing—in order to secure a more favorable deal from the prosecution.
+But in all these instances it is vital to be represented by a criminal defense attorney at the preliminary hearing.

-We hope this article has been helpful to you as you sort out the difference between the preliminary arraignment and the preliminary hearing.
+Having a criminal defense attorney by your side to advise and speak for you is crucial.
 If you have further questions about these hearings, or about your specific charges, we welcome you to call the attorneys at Cornerstone Law Firm to discuss your case.